 Will I have to stop exercising because of my knee pain?

 Every individual is different, however, we understand the importance of keeping up physical activity from a physical, mental and emotional perspective, especially if you are in the middle of a sporting season or have a specific event or holiday coming up.
 Our goal is always to work with you and if we can see that the knee is being overloaded, we will find a way to either modify the type or amount of exercise you do in the short-term, so we can return you to your ideal activity in the long-term.
+All of these factors mean that it can take time to find the right plan for you, that is why we have 60 minute and 30 minute options for our consults, to ensure we get you on track as quickly as possible.

 As physiotherapists we know that for most knee injuries, we need to find the optimal load meaning that complete rest can be just as bad as doing too much and pushing through the pain.